-Sunflower seeds and sunflower butter provides plant-based protein and heart healthy dietary fiber.
+- Sunflower seeds and sunflower butter provide plant-based protein and heart healthy dietary fiber.
 It is an excellent source of vitamin E, folate, copper, magnesium, phosphorus and selenium.
 It is also a good source of vitamin B6, iron and zinc.

 I like to divide the energy balls into tiny storage containers so they are easy to bring on-the-go.
 They are also perfect for keeping in your office for late-day snack attacks.

 All three of my kids absolutely love this recipe and fight over them whenever I make a batch.
 I sometimes pack them in my daughter's lunch or bring on our weekend outings (for all five of us!).